intel-retail/automated-vending/docs_src/automated-checkout-services/device_services.md

 # Device Services

-The **Automated Checkout** reference design utilizes three device services that are used to communicate hardware event data to underlying EdgeX framework.
+The **Automated Checkout** reference implementation utilizes three device services that are used to communicate hardware event data to underlying EdgeX framework.

 ## List of device services